The power of the Web is in its universality.

 - Tim Berners-Lee, inventor of the World Wide Web

 I couldn’t have said it any better: when producing content you want to make sure it’s accessible to everyone.
 Although this might seem obvious, it’s often forgotten when it comes to online video.
-Have you for example ever given any thought about how visually or hearing impaired viewers experience your video?
+For example, have you ever given any thought about how visually or hearing impaired viewers experience your video?

 When you make your online content available to anyone, the Web Content Accessibility Guidelines (WCAG) is a helpful set of criteria.
 The WCAG is designed to increase the quality and accessibility of your website.
 What makes it even more useful is that it is a technical standard used all over the world.
 So if you stick to these guidelines, you support any visitor from anywhere in the world who wants to view your content.